Evaluating Implicit Biases in LLM Reasoning through Logic Grid Puzzles: Evaluating Implicit Biases with PRIME

 \subsection{Puzzle Settings}

 PRIME consists of puzzle triplets, each consisting of a \textit{Generic} ($G$), \textit{Stereotypical} ($S$), and \textit{Anti-stereotypical} ($AS$) version of the same puzzle.
 Each triplet consists of a \textit{Name} column as the anchor, a \textit{Bias-Probing} column that aligns with or contradicts social stereotypes, and one or more \textit{General} columns that are bias-irrelevant. $G$ puzzles serve as demographically neutral baselines with zero stereotype cues, $S$ puzzles pair demographic identities (e.g., women’s names) with stereotype-aligned values (e.g., nurse), and $AS$ puzzles reverse these demographic associations in $S$.
-This design allows for control of puzzle content and complexity while varying demographic cues.
+This design isolates biased reasoning from general reasoning failure, as performance on $AS$ puzzles alone is not sufficient to attribute errors to bias and may instead reflect underlying reasoning limitations.
+However, by comparing performance across $S$ and $AS$ variants with identical constraints, cases where models succeed on $S$ but fail on $AS$ can be attributed to stereotype-aligned priors rather than general reasoning limitations. $G$ puzzles further provide a baseline by isolating performance in the absence of demographic cues.

 We construct the PRIME framework of $P \times Q$ puzzles with rows $r_1, \dots, r_P$ and columns $c_1, \dots, c_Q$ through the following algorithmic steps:

 \begin{enumerate} \item Across the puzzle triplets, fix the \textit{Names} column ($c_1$) from $\mathcal{C}_\mathcal{N}$, select one \textit{Bias-Probing} column ($c_2$) from $\mathcal{C}_{\mathcal{BP}}$ and choose $Q{-}2$ \textit{General} columns ($c_3, \dots, c_Q$) from $\mathcal{C}_\mathcal{G}$.